 Research has shown COVID-19 vaccines are extremely effective against severe illness, hospitalization and death from the delta variant.
 The CDC expects this to also be the case for the omicron variant.

 Data showed the COVID-19 vaccines to be extremely effective in protecting fully vaccinated people from catching and spreading the SARS CoV-2 virus.
 While the vaccines are expected to provide protection from catching and spreading the delta and omicron variants, the vaccines are not expected to be as effective as they were against the original virus.

 Dr. Rochelle Walensky, CDC director, stated in a telebriefing July 27, 2021, that research shows “individuals who are fully vaccinated may still be contagious” if infected by the delta variant.
 Walensky said the risk of a symptomatic infection is reduced sevenfold for fully vaccinated people, and the risk of hospitalization is reduced twentyfold.

 CDC continues to monitor and research COVID-19 and vaccine effectiveness.
 Guidelines for fully vaccinated individuals was updated based on that research.

 Masking recommended to protect yourself and others

-In areas with substantial and high transmission, CDC recommends fully vaccinated individuals wear masks in public indoor settings, including schools, to help prevent the spread of the delta variant and protect others.
+In areas with substantial and high transmission, CDC recommends fully vaccinated individuals wear masks in public indoor settings, including schools, to help prevent the spread of the delta and omicron variants and protect others.
 The CDC defines high transmission as 50 cases or more per 100,000 people over the past seven days.

 “A large portion of the world remains unvaccinated,” Maguire said.
-“It’s important to wear a mask in public if you are not vaccinated to prevent the delta variant from becoming a dominant strain.
+“It’s important to wear a mask in public if you are not vaccinated.
 We are seeing areas where delta variant is strong due to the lack of vaccination, masking and social distancing.”

 Delta variant can lead to hospitalization and death